Please see the links at the bottom of the page for our curriculum coverage for the current academic year.

-We have long term curriculum plans with details of our rolling programmes available for parents.
-Medium term are available on the website located within each year groups site.
+We have long term curriculum plans with details of our rolling programmes available for parents in the Class Pages section alongside the medium term plans.

 The children are given many ‘reasons for writing’, such as reporting, recording, expressing thoughts and feelings, and telling stories.
-To enable the children to write fluently, we teach basic grammar, punctuation and spelling at a level appropriate to the child’s development, aiming to ensure they reach or exceed the year group expectations as outlined in the 2014 National Curriculum.
-We also aim to develop a neat and legible form of handwriting using the Nelson Scheme.
+To enable the children to write fluently, we teach grammar, punctuation and spelling at a level appropriate to the child’s development, aiming to ensure they reach or exceed the year group expectations as outlined in the 2014 National Curriculum.
+We also aim to develop a neat and legible form of handwriting using the a fully cursive script.
 Infant and Junior children have weekly spellings for homework.

-Phonics and spellings are taught across the school using letters and sounds.
-Phonics is taught daily in the Foundation stage and infant classes and at least three times a week in the older classes.
+Phonics and spellings are taught across the school using letters and sounds through Phonics Play and No Nonsense Phonics.
+Phonics is taught daily in the Foundation stage and infant classes.
+In Years 1-6, we follow the Nelson Grammar scheme and No Nonsense Spelling.

 Speaking and Listening

 Through drama, discussion, circle time and debate we aim to enable the children to express themselves with ease and clarity, whilst valuing the opinions of others.

 We follow the 2014 National Curriculum as a guide to the expectations of each year group.
 We use Abacus mathematics scheme which has been designed to align with the National Curriculum expectations.
 However, work is planned to take account of the ability of each child and planned according to those needs.
 Every child has a daily Mathematics input, (approx. one hour), following the prescribed yearly objectives and set programmes.